A great way to share more about your background is to have a prepared document, like a professional bio.

 If you’ve created a business that solves a problem that you experienced, consider bringing that into your professional background.
 Don’t be afraid to be vulnerable.
 In fact, being vulnerable can make you more relatable, and your level of success now will be testament to your methods’ effectiveness.

 Ready to start writing?

-Keep these tips in mind as you're writing about your professional bio.
+Keep these tips and examples in mind as you're writing about your professional bio.
 Your final product should be a written statement that boasts your most notable skills and achievements.
 As you continue to progress in your career, take time to update your bio like you would your resume, and continue to impress your readers.

 Editor's note: This post was originally published in November 2020 and has been updated for comprehensiveness.